-Angkor Wat, Cambodia, and the surrounding temple sights are one of the most impressive historic sights in the world and despite returning several times, I’m still awed everytime Angkor Wat unfolds its size and beauty in front of me.
-Read my mini-guide to Angkor to find out why you should go, where to stay in Siem Reap, the top things to do and where to eat, as well as tips on how to get around the ancient city!
-All you need to know on one page and in less than 5 minutes!
+Updated 2019: Angkor Wat, Cambodia, and the surrounding temple sights are one of the most impressive historic sights in the world and despite returning several times, I’m still awed everytime Angkor Wat unfolds its size and beauty in front of me.
+Read my guide to Angkor to find out why you should go, where to stay in Siem Reap, the top things to do and where to eat in Siem Reap, as well as tips on how to get around the ancient city!
+All you need to know on one page in my Guide to Siem Reap – get started in less than 5 minutes!

 Not convinced – read more about my experience at Angkor and why you should visit!!